Most Valuable / Most Expensive

 #1 – Charizard, 1st Edition, Base Set

-No surprise at #1.
+No surprises at #1.
 Pretty sure every single one of you guys knew this was going to be here.
 The only surprise to some of you might be the value of a Beckett “Pristine 10” Charizard.
 Most people believe it’s more difficult to achieve a Beckett Pristine Grade vs a PSA “Gem-Mint 10” grade.
 Therefore Beckett 10’s can sometimes sell for more than their PSA 10 counterparts.
 Charizard here is a perfect example of that.
 This Pristine 10 Charizard sold for $55,000 in 2017.
 In the last 3 months, we’ve seen four PSA 10 Charizards sell for an average of $20,000.

 There are currently 115 1st Ed., PSA-10 Charizards in circulation.
 I believe there are only 2 Beckett Pristine 10’s.
 But don’t let this fool you.
 Pokemon collectors submit ways more cards to PSA for grading.
 I think Magic: the Gathering players prefer Beckett, while Pokemon players prefer PSA.
 A total of 181 1st Edition Charizards were submitted to Beckett for grading, while 1,599 1st Edition Charizards were sent to PSA.